TO CHALLENGE THE PHYSICIAN ASSISTANT CERTIFICATION COUNCIL OF CANADA (PACCC)

 - New graduate’s first exam attempt must be made within the first three (3) years after graduation

-- Previously CMA accredited PA program graduates are eligible to take the PACCC PA Cert Exam up to five years after successful completion of a CMA accredited program; during that five (5) year period the exam may be taken a maximum of four (4) times, when either the fifth (5th) year or the fourth (4th) attempt is exhausted, whichever occurs sooner, the individual loses eligibility to take the PACCC PA Cert Exam.
+- Graduates of PA programs recognized by PACCC are eligible to take the PACCC PA Cert Exam up to five years after successful completion of the recognized PA program; during that five (5) year period the exam may be taken a maximum of four (4) times, when either the fifth (5th) year or the fourth (4th) attempt is exhausted, whichever occurs sooner, the individual loses eligibility to take the PACCC PA Cert Exam.

 - Requires validation of successful completion of an ARC accredited US PA program and proof of current NCCPA membership.